 Growth does not take place in the comfort zone, but always outside – in the ‘come-before zone’.
 Adventure travel offers many of these come-before zones.
 If you are not prepared to face discomforts, fears and limits – you will not advance in the terrain.
 And certainly not in character.
 What applies on the outside also applies to the inner terrain, the mental, the personality: only when I let go of something, leave it behind, put it behind me – fears, worries, belief systems, self-imposed boundaries – then ‘progress’ happens in the truest sense.
 And that is what every human being needs.

 By expeditions I mean journeys with an increased degree of physical exertion, privation, few amenities or with exploratory ambitions.
-Examples are cave explorations, jungle excursions, desert crossings oder collection in the Arctic Ocean.
+Examples are cave explorations, jungle excursions, desert crossings or data collection in the Arctic Ocean.

 General definitions speak of expeditions as ‘journeys of exploration into unexplored territories’.
 To my mind, unexplored territories can also lie within one’s own personality.

 Cold, altitude, darkness, remoteness, wild animals – they all have one thing in common: fear.
 My fear.
 At one point in time I decided to tackle these increasingly annoying fears.
 Many turned out to be mirages, they literally dissolved.
 Unimagined freedom unfolded in me.
 I wanted more of that.
 Since then I have been examining my fears (often on longer journeys) – and then been walking through them.
 I call this a ‘challenge’..